Joodek/Eldia/README.md

             ->then(fn ($message) => print($message))

-during the promise callbacks , you're safe from all types of errors , even the syntax errors , which means that whatever happend in the callbacks, no error will occur , it will just stop executing the callbacks, but , for some reason you want to execute some code when an error occurs , you can use `catch` ,
+during the promise callbacks , you're safe from all types of errors , excep the syntax errors , which means that whatever happend in the callbacks, no error will occur , it will just stop executing the callbacks, but , for some reason you want to execute some code when an error occurs , you can use `catch` ,